The Sweet Life

 I wonder what the Japanese reaction to this was.
 I assume this is an idealised, tourist brochure version of Japan but either way this film sure looks beautiful.
 I believe this could likely be credited to the surprising choice of director, Jack Cardiff, normally more famous for his work as a cinematographer.
 The entire film is a feast for the eyes and ears with its eye-popping colour and score by Franz Waxman (even the film within a film looks incredible and is itself emotionally moving).
 Not to mention to the costume design by the great Edith Head, it’s clear in classic Hollywood films that costumes were no afterthought.
 My Geisha is another obscure, quirky gem which I adore.

-Birdman of Alcatraz isn’t just a movie, it’s an experience.
-The story of a man who’s able to lead a meaning and productive life despite serving a life sentence in solitary confinement.
+Birdman of Alcatraz isn’t just a movie, it’s an experience – the story of a man who’s able to lead a meaning and productive existence despite serving a life sentence in solitary confinement.
 A man who is able to create an empire of bird keeping and aviary research within the solitary confinement quarters of a prison.
-When I first watched the movie I only vaguely knew about the story and I was in awe as just how his empire gradually comes to be as he MacGvyers the little he has at his disposal to create a grand sanctuary.
+When I first watched Birdman of Alcatraz I only vaguely knew about the story of Robert Stoud and thus I was in awe as just how his empire gradually comes to be as he MacGvyers the little he has at his disposal to create a grand sanctuary.
 I don’t know what it’s like to be isolated in a confined area for days on end but I suspect this movie may provide the closest feeling I could ever get to it; black & white cinematography and claustrophobic prison cells go hand in hand not to mention the daunting narration by Edmund O’Brien creates an ongoing sense of foreboding.

 Birdman of Alcatraz made me a fan of Burt Lancaster.
-It was not the first film I had seen him in but it was the first at which I was struck at what an immense powerhouse of an actor he is, carrying a two and a half hour long, mostly single location picture.
+It was not the first film I had seen him in but it was the first at which I was struck at what an immense powerhouse of an actor he is, carrying a two and a half-hour long, mostly single location picture.
 His portrayal of Robert Stroud is the classic characterisation of tough on the outside, soft on the inside.
 A heartless monster who learns the value of humanity and cares for a creature as delicate and feminine as a bird.
-It’s a dichotomy that can come off as very corny but Lancaster’s immense performance prevents this from coming off as a corny dichotomy.
-Stroud’s relationship with his mother even has shades to the Cody Jarret mother complex; yet I find the most compelling relationship in the movie is of that between Stroud and the warden played by Karl Malden, which I feel is summed up with one line (and one of my favourite movie quotes), “That convict has been a thorn in my side for 35 years but I’ll give him one thing, he never lied to me.”
+It’s a dichotomy that can come off as very corny but Lancaster’s immense performance prevents it from coming off like this.
+Stroud’s relationship with his mother (Thelma Ritter) even has shades to the Cody Jarret mother complex.
+Yet just as compelling is the relationship between Stroud and the warden played by Karl Malden, which I feel is summed up with one line (and one of my favourite movie quotes), “That convict has been a thorn in my side for 35 years but I’ll give him one thing, he never lied to me.”